brainfucksec/brainfucksec.github.io/_posts/2022-04-28-android-foss-apps-list.md

 C'mon Signal put this app available on F-Droid and we will all be happier :)

-Also not included are apps that have not been updated for a long time, useless apps (like Wi-Fi On/OFF, or show my IP address (?)) ...and apps that I don't like :)
+Also not included are apps that have not been updated for a long time (about 1 year) with some exceptions, useless apps (like Wi-Fi On/OFF, or show my IP address (?)) ...and apps that I don't like :)

 ## Table of Contents